 Since dental X-rays typically only show about 2/3 to 3/4 of the cavity, it’s possible for there to be a small area of tooth decay even if it’s not visible on your X-rays yet.
 Namely, because it’s still isolated in the thicker, outer layers of tooth enamel (which is good, because it means it hasn’t broken through to the softer inner dentin layer just yet.)

 Cavities between teeth tend to show up as dark triangular or conical-shaped shadows on your dental X-rays.
 Since cavities between your teeth are impossible to see with the naked eye, your dentist needs X-rays to screen for tooth decay in those spaces.
+Food particles can get trapped between the gums and teeth, potentially causing bleeding gums and possibly leading to gum disease.

 As cavities between teeth start to expand, those triangular shapes will reach the next layer of the tooth and then become significantly larger shadows deeper inside the tooth, due to the softer nature of that layer of tooth structure.